HIGHLANDER II: THE QUICKENING – A Retrospective Review

 The bulk of Highlander II: The Quickening is filmed in Argentina and when the country’s economy crashed, the film’s investors took control of the film.
 Director Russell Mulcahy virtually walked off the project and disowned the film after screening just the first 15 minutes of the film.
 Lambert had also threatened to walk off.

 Mulcahy would later release a director’s cut.
-This cut would renovate the Zeist elements and turned the Zeistians (the Zeistlanders?) into unspecified people from the past.
+This cut would renovate the Zeist elements and turn the Zeistians (the Zeistlanders?) into unspecified people from the past.
 It’s impossible to do anything meaningful with that part of the story.
 Those characters and events are still there.
 Changing their names and backstories can’t fix that much.

 It’s hard to reconcile that Russell Mulcahy, Christopher Lambert, and Sean Connery all signed on for this chaotic mess.
 It must’ve been in the script before they started filming and they all went ahead with it.
 Still, didn’t anybody flag the absurdity of this nonsense, or was it just about collecting a paycheck?